hmrc/sbt-bobby/README.md

 The current version looks into nexus for this, using what is defined in ~/.sbt/.credentials.
 If undefined it skips this step

+#Contributing
+Do not use any dependencies for Bobby as it is hooked into builds early in the SBT lifecycle and required repositories cannot be guaranteed to be in place when it is invoked.

 #How To Use

 In your `~/.sbt/0.13/plugins/build.sbt`, set: